 Burglars strike 3 times at site of deadly downtown Las Vegas fire

-The downtown apartment building, focus of a criminal investigation following a deadly fire, was burglarized three separate days last week, a lawyer disclosed Thursday.
+The downtown apartment building, focus of a criminal investigation, was burglarized three days last week and SWAT officers arrested two suspects.

 A downtown apartment building in the middle of a criminal investigation following a deadly fire was burglarized three separate days last week, a lawyer for the business disclosed in court Thursday.